Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Related Work

-\paragraph{Machine Learning for Theorem Proving} There is a long line of research focused on applying machine learning techniques to theorem proving~\cite{copra,DBLP:conf/icml/YangD19,DBLP:journals/pacmpl/FirstBG20,DBLP:conf/icse/FirstB22,DBLP:conf/pldi/Sanchez-SternAS20,DBLP:conf/icml/BlaauwbroekORMP24,DBLP:conf/mkm/BlaauwbroekUG20,DBLP:conf/sigsoft/FirstRRB23,DBLP:conf/iclr/WangXZLCHXSX0LL24,DBLP:journals/corr/abs-2410-19940,DBLP:conf/kbse/LuD024,11029818,prorokovic2021improving, jiang2022thor, mikula2024magnushammer}.
-These approaches can be divided into two categories: \begin{itemize} \item Training a dedicated model for theorem proving. \item Employing an agentic approach that iteratively generates proofs through interaction with LLMs. \end{itemize} All of these methods require online interaction with trained models during the process of proving new theorems, which can be both expensive and insecure, as discussed in \Cref{sec:introduction}.
+All of these methods require online interaction with trained models during the process of proving new theorems, which can be both expensive and insecure, as discussed in \Cref{sec:introduction}.
 In contrast, \approach{} only invokes the symbolic prover when proving new theorems, making the process secure, cost-effective, and suitable for execution on a personal computer.

 \paragraph{Knowledge Extraction from LLMs} This line of research focuses on extracting the internal knowledge of LLMs into alternative representations.
 Previous work in this area has primarily concentrated on extracting LLM knowledge into knowledge graphs~\cite{DBLP:conf/emnlp/ZhangS24,DBLP:journals/corr/abs-2403-08345}.